 DIAMOND COLOR SCALE & BUYING GUIDE

-LEARN HOW THE DIAMOND COLOR SCALE CAN DRAMATICALLY EFFECT PRICE
+LEARN HOW THE DIAMOND COLOR SCALE CAN DRAMATICALLY AFFECT PRICE

 HOW TO PICK THE BEST DIAMOND USING THE DIAMOND COLOR SCALE

 - Some stones hide color better than others.
 Let me explain-Diamond color starts from the bottom up.
 If you look at a round stone, the tip(which is pointing downward once mounted} is where the color originates.
 Once you look at a diamond from the top the color is barely noticeable.
 Please see the example below.
 With that said, round hides color very well opposite to the emerald.
 The Emerald diamond is flat and clear.
 Hiding color is much more difficult since the bottom and top are so close in proximity.
 My Advice for choosing the best color depending what stone you choose.
 Round: H-J Color Grades.
 Princess, Emerald, Asscher: G-I Color Grades.Other Diamond Shapes: F-H Color Grades.

 - Choose a color in relation to your engagement ring setting. if you are choosing Platinum or white gold, then its best you stick with the G-J color scale.
 If your diamond is on a yellow gold setting, it doesn’t make a lot of sense to go white if the reflections of light off the gold ring will give it a yellow tone.
 Best you stick with the J-M. If Rose gold you can choose J-K and also save money.